oshaughnessy/maysl.soccer/_pages/parents.md

 Uniform socks should rise to just below the player's knee.
 They must fully cover the player's shin guards.

+Sock colors are up to each team's coaches.
+For travel teams, all players' socks must match.

 ### Shin guards

 Shin guards are required.
 They must be in good condition with adequate